26 Broadway: Tenants

+The New York State Court of Claims maintains four courtrooms and Chambers for its New York City District Judges in 26 Broadway.
+Originally located in the World Trade Center, the Court of Claims moved into a 20000 ft2 space at 26 Broadway after the World Trade Center was destroyed in the September 11 attacks.
+As of 2022, it occupies 43,800 ft2 in the building.

 Critical reception

 A writer for The New York Times praised the building plans in 1922, saying that the expanded building would be a "landmark in the city skyline".
 As the building was completed, architectural critics praised the design of 26 Broadway as having more emphasis on its form instead of the articulation of windows and other details.
 The architect C.H.
 Blackall, for instance, stated that the building's specialty was in its massing, with the windows and other details as "incidents".
 The British architect Charles Herbert Reilly said that "the combination possible of stepped building and tower", as used in 26 Broadway, could contribute to a form "more interesting even than that of the Woolworth Building".

 When the building was completed, Charles Downing Lay called the building "a new point of interest in [New York City's] famous skyline".
 W. Parker Chase focused on the detail, describing the entrance as welcoming and the lobby and corridor as "plain and simple".
 In a book about the work of Carrère and Hastings, Mark Hewitt wrote that 26 Broadway was "one of the supreme accomplishments of American Classicism".
+Gerard Wolfe, in his 1994 book New York, a Guide to the Metropolis, wrote that the building "formed an integral part of the lovely New York skyline" prior to the proliferation of post–World War II office buildings.